poviolabs/PovioKit/PovioKit/Classes/Utilities/AttributedStringBuilder/README.md

 A common problem we can face is when we want to change attributes of only a specific substring of the text we are dealing with.
 Lets say we want to change the color of the word "custom" to blue with bigger font.

-Without using `AttributedStringBuilder` this would look something like:
+Without using `AttributedStringBuilder`, we would come up with something like this:

 ```Swift
 let text = "My custom text"